ALTERNATIVE ARRANGEMENTS FOR THIS WORK GROUP

 Teachers of post-16 GCSE Maths resit and/or any head of department where post-16 GCSE Maths resit is taught.
 Participants may be based in FE colleges, sixth form colleges, schools with post-16 provision or other post-16 settings.

-Work Groups will meet through a two face-to-face meetings, with participants engaging in gap tasks at their own institution.
+The group will meet for two face-to-face workshops, with participants engaging in a gap task at their own institution between workshops.

 Participating teachers will develop their practice to develop teaching and learning approaches and pedagogy to promote student engagement with the revised GCSE curriculum and develop their own confidence in teaching the new GCSE as a resit in post-16.